-Under the terms of the Localism Act 2011 the council must agree, before the start of the new financial year, a pay policy statement covering chief officer posts.
-The Act also sets out the matters which must be covered in the policy.
+Under the terms of the Localism Act 2011 the Council must agree, before the start of the new financial year, a pay policy statement relating to the remuneration of its chief officers and the remuneration of its other employees.
+The Act also sets out the matters which must be covered in the statement.

-The Council's draft Pay Policy Statement for 2020/21, attached at Appendix A, sets out the expected position at 1 April 2020.
+The Council's draft Pay Policy Statement for 2022/23, attached at Appendix A, sets out the expected position at 1st April 2022.